 - 12-cup glass carafe features an ergonomic handle and markings for 2-12 cups

-- Gold tone commercial filter and charcoal water filter assure your drink is free of impurities
+- Gold tone commercial filter and charcoal water filter ensure your drink is free of impurities

 - You can set the warming plate to automatically switch off after 1-4 hours of idleness

-- Grinder basket lid and carafe can be placed in a dishwasher
+- The grinder basket lid and carafe can be placed in a dishwasher

 - Comes with a blade grinder, the weaker of the two grinder types